 - Put up a leaderboard.
 Publicly share stats on who has referred the most candidates, who has had the most referred candidates in the interview process, and who is responsible for referring the highest number of hires.
 A little friendly competition may spur people to get in one or two more referrals, if they want to overtake one of the top spots.
 You can also create a department-level leaderboard to encourage more participation from each team.
 Sweeten the pot a little by offering a special prize for the person and team with the most referral candidates (or the most accepted referrals).

-Make it easy for employees to refer candidates
+Make it easy for employees to make candidate referrals

 Getting more referrals may be as simple as making it easier on employees.